obestwalter/mau-mau/README.md

 #### `BasicStrategy`

 just plays according to the rules and always chooses random antidotes and cards.
-If playing a Jack it always asks for the suit it has the most of. can be extended upon.
-This can be extended upon.
+If playing a Jack it always asks for the suit it has the most of.

+This can be extended upon to implement "real" strategies.

 #### `HumanStrategy`